-Blink, founded in 2008 and recently purchased by Amazon, has carved out space in the home security category with small, battery-operated cameras that you can put indoors or outdoors.
+Blink, founded in 2008 and now under the umbrella of Amazon, has carved out space in the home security category with small, battery-operated cameras that you can put indoors or outdoors.
 They have their limitations, but depending on what you’re looking for, their cameras could be a great fit for your home, especially if you’re just getting started with home security products.
 The Blink XT camera ($130 on Amazon for a single camera and cloud storage) is Blink’s battery operated outdoor camera.
 So how does it measure up against the Arlo Pro 2s of the world?
 Read on to find out.

 Simple appearance and set-up

 The Blink XT comes in a simple box with simple packaging.
 In the box you’ll find the camera, a cloud storage hub called the Sync Module, a USB cable and power adapter for the Sync Module, two AA lithium batteries to power the camera, a security sticker, a user guide, and hardware that includes a mount, screws, and adhesive strips.

 Rain flew in sideways, and temperatures dropped into the 20s, yet the camera worked without issue.

 The camera is a small square, measuring about three inches by three inches, with the lenses in the middle.
 It’s very lightweight.
 It has a resolution of 720p and can capture 7.5 frames per second in low lighting, and up to 35 frames per second in good lighting.